tpcarlson/synth-diy/d6/ASSEMBLY.md

 ![](images/6-regulators.jpg)

-Flip the board over to the reverse once again, and add the capacitors.
+Flip the board over to the back side once again, and add the capacitors.
 These are all the same value, but they need to be placed with the negative end (Coloured white) matching up with the silkscreen on the PCB.

 Add the power socket next.
 It's best to solder one pin of this before flipping the board over and checking that it's sitting level before soldering the rest to make it a little easier to correct mistakes.
 The key for the header should be pointing downwards, towards where the Raspberry Pi Pico will be installed.